-The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that affords parents the right to inspect and review their children's education records, the right to seek to have the education records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
-When a student turns 18 or enters a post-secondary education institution at any age, the rights under FERPA transfer to the student.
-Students to whom FERPA rights have transferred are termed eligible students.
+The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that affords parents the right to inspect and review their children's education records, the right to seek to have the education records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
+When a student turns 18 years of age or attends a postsecondary education institution at any age, thereby becoming an "eligible student," the parent's rights under FERPA transfer to the student.

-FERPA generally requires that parents or eligible students provide prior written consent before schools can share personally identifiable information from a student's education records, unless an exception applies.
-For example, when schools and districts use online educational services, they must ensure that FERPA requirements are met.
-Typically, the FERPA school official exception to consent will apply to schools' and districts' use of online educational services.
+FERPA generally requires that parents or eligible students provide prior written consent before schools and school districts can disclose personally identifiable information from a student's education records, unless an exception to FERPA's general consent requirement applies.
+For example, when schools and school districts use online educational services, they must ensure that FERPA requirements are met.
 The U.S. Department of Education issued best practice guidance to address questions related to student privacy and the use of online educational technology in the classroom, available at http://ptac.ed.gov/document/protecting-student-privacy-while-using-online-educational-services.

-The Protection of Pupil Rights Amendment (PPRA) (20 U.S.C. § 1232h; 34 CFR Part 98) governs the administration to students of a survey, analysis, or evaluation that reveals information concerning one or more of eight protected areas, including, but not limited to, sexual behaviors and attitudes and illegal, anti-social, self-incriminating, and demeaning behavior.
-PPRA also concerns marketing surveys and other areas of student privacy, parental access to information, and the administration of certain physical examinations to minors.
+The Protection of Pupil Rights Amendment (PPRA) (20 U.S.C. § 1232h; 34 CFR Part 98) is a Federal law that governs what information can be collected from students in certain surveys, analyses, and evaluations as part of programs administered by the U.S. Department of Education.
+For instance, students may not be required, as part of an applicable program and without prior written consent, to take any survey, analysis, or evaluation that reveals information concerning one or more of eight protected areas, including, but not limited to, behaviors and attitudes, and illegal, anti-social, self-incriminating, or demeaning behavior.
+PPRA also sets forth requirements for Local Educational Agencies to develop and adopt policies, in consultation with parents, concerning, for example, the collection, disclosure, and use of personal information from students for the purpose of marketing, parental notification, and the administration of certain physical examinations to students.